ojmestre/ojmestre/README.md

 I'm currently teaching myself some front-end development, such as HTML, and these are a few of my projects.
 I've also included some data visualizations as a lot of my work focuses on analyzing user surveys and physiological data. <br>

-My background is in Mechanical and Industrial engineering, but when I joined my current Human Systems Integration team, I fell in love with approaching and tackling problems from the users point of view.
-Since then, I've used and grown my skills to aid and empower our users so they can be more efficient, effective, and enjoy their job!
+My background is in Mechanical and Industrial engineering, but when I joined the Human Systems Integration team, I fell in love with approaching and tackling problems from the users point of view.
+Since then, I've used and grown my skills to aid and empower our users so they can be more efficient, effective and data-driven!

 Outside of working I enjoy outdoor activities like skiing, hiking and gardening.
 When I'm inside I like to watch sports, movies, or play video games or board games!